Publish to web from Power BI

 Report a concern with Publish to web content

-To report a concern related to Publish to web content embedded in a website or blog, select the Flag icon in the bottom bar of the Publish to web report.
+To report a concern related to Publish to web content embedded in a website or blog, select the Share icon in the bottom bar of the Publish to web report, then select the Flag icon in the Share dialog box.

 You're asked to send an email to Microsoft explaining your concern.
 Microsoft evaluates the content based on the Power BI Terms of Service and takes appropriate action.